kserve/modelmesh-serving/docs/install/README.md

 When ModelMesh serving instance is installed with the `--quickstart` option, pods shown in 1 - 5 are created with a total CPU(request/limit) of 3850m / 41.4 and total memory(request/limit) of 6.96Gi / 8.59Gi.

-By default, runtime Pods will only be started when there's at least one Predictor created that uses a corresponding model type.
+(\*) [`ScaleToZero`](../production-use/scaling.md#scale-to-zero) is enabled by default, so runtimes will have 0 replicas until a Predictor is created that uses that runtime.
+Once a Predictor is assigned, the runtime pods will scale up to 2.

+When `ScaleToZero` **is enabled** (default), deployments for runtime pods will be scaled to 0 when there are no Predictors for that runtime.
+When `ScaletoZero` is enabled and first predictor CR is submitted, ModelMesh serving will spin up the corresponding built-in runtime pods.

+When `ScaletoZero` is **disabled**, pods shown in 4 to 5 are created, with a total CPU(request/limit) of 6/63.1 and total memory(request/limit) of 11.11Gi/14.652Gi.

 The deployed footprint can be significantly reduced in the following ways:

 - Individual built-in runtimes can be disabled by setting `disabled: true` in their corresponding `ServingRuntime` resource - if the corresponding model types aren't used.

-- The number of Pods per runtime can be changed from the default of 2 (e.g. down to 1), via the `podsPerRuntime` global configuration parameter (see [configuration](../configuration.md)).
+- The number of Pods per runtime can be changed from the default of 2 (e.g. down to 1), via the `podsPerRuntime` global configuration parameter (see [configuration](../configuration)).
 It is recommended for this value to be a minimum of 2 for production deployments.

-- Memory and/or CPU resource allocations can be reduced (or increased) on the primary model server container in either of the built-in `ServingRuntime` resources (container name `triton` or `mlserver`).
+- Memory and/or CPU resource allocations can be reduced (or increased) on the primary model server container in any of the built-in `ServingRuntime` resources (container name `triton` or `mlserver`).
 This has the effect of adjusting the total capacity available for holding served models in memory.

 ```shell
 > kubectl edit servingruntime triton-2.x